Network Security21 min read

 DMZ as a High-Value Monitoring Target

 The industrial DMZ is the most important network segment to monitor.
 All IT-OT traffic passes through it.
-Any lateral movement between IT and OT will be visible in DMZ logs and traffic.
+Any lateral movement between IT and OT will be visible in DMZ logs and traffic, which means the DMZ is both the chokepoint for security and the best vantage point for detection.

 DMZ Change Management

-Changes to DMZ configuration — firewall rules, component configurations, data flows — should follow the same change management rigor as OT changes.
-An unauthorized rule change in the DMZ firewall that opens a direct path between IT and OT effectively defeats the architecture.
+Changes to DMZ configuration, firewall rules, component configurations, data flows, should follow the same change management rigor as OT changes.
+An unauthorized rule change in the DMZ firewall that opens a direct path between IT and OT effectively defeats the entire architecture.
 All DMZ changes require documented justification, technical review, and approval before implementation.
+Treat DMZ rule changes with the same seriousness you'd apply to a change on a safety system.

 Conclusion